-By bridging these two strands of literature, this paper proposes to investigate whether longer-term inflation expectations play a role in determining private inflation expectations and aims at establishing the role of past, present and forward-looking information in inflation expectation dynamics.
-We assess whether and by how much private inflation expectations are driven by forward-looking information (i.e. further-ahead expectations), current information (e.g. the current output gap), or backward-looking information (i.e. past realisations of inflation).
-This particularly matters for understanding how private expectations are formed and how policymakers can anchor them.
+By bridging these two strands of literature, this paper investigates whether longer-term private inflation expectations play a role in determining shorter-term inflation expectations, and aims at establishing the role of past, present and forward-looking information in inflation expectation dynamics.
+In a setting with homogeneous agents, assuming that private agents need to learn the dynamics of inflation to form their inflation expectations and that they believe the reduced-form hybrid NKPC is the true data generating process of inflation dynamics -so the agents' estimated perceived law of motion-, our contribution to the literature is to propose an NKPC-based inflation expectations formation equation.
+We thus assess whether and by how much private inflation expectations are driven by forward-looking information (i.e. further-ahead expectations), current information (e.g. the current output gap), or backward-looking information (i.e. past realised inflation).

-To our knowledge, two papers have already opened this line of research.
-Lanne, Luoma, and Luoto (2009) find that inflation expectations are consistent with a sticky-information model where a significant proportion of households base their inflation expectations on past inflation rather than the rational forward-looking forecast, while Pfajfar and Santoro (2010) show that private forecasts might be explained by three expectation formation processes: a static or highly auto-regressive region on the left-hand side of the median, a nearly rational region around the median and forecasts on the right-hand side of the median formed with adaptive learning and sticky information.
+Three papers have opened this line of research.
+Lanne, Luoma, and Luoto (2009) find that inflation expectations are consistent with a sticky-information model where a proportion of households base their expectations on past inflation, while Pfajfar and Santoro (2010) show that the distribution of private forecasts might be explained by three different